jadecobra/python_tdd_exercises/source/data_structures/dictionaries/dictionaries.rst

   AssertionError: {'key': 'value'} is not None : {'key': 'value'}

-I change assertIsNone_ to assertEqual_
+I change assertIsNone_ to :ref:`assertEqual method<another way to test if two things are Equal>`

 .. code-block:: python
   :lineno-start: 103